elastic/kibana/src/plugins/data/server/server.api.md

 // src/plugins/data/server/index.ts:244:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:248:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:251:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index_patterns/index_patterns_service.ts:50:14 - (ae-forgotten-export) The symbol "IndexPatternsService" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/plugin.ts:88:66 - (ae-forgotten-export) The symbol "DataEnhancements" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)